 - Learning how to adjust your insulin to counteract any changes in your activity level.

-If you feel like your basal-bolus regimen isn’t working for you, then contact your endocrinologist.
+If you feel like your basal-bolus regimen isn’t working for you, then contact your doctor or endocrinologist.
 Discuss your schedule, day-to-day habits, and anything that could be helpful in deciding which insulin therapy is best for your needs.